How to Write the Pomona College Supplemental Essays: Examples + Guide 2025/2026

 1) Academic Interest Statement

-What do you love about the subject(s) you selected as potential major(s)?
-If undecided, share more about one of your academic passions.
+What draws you to the subject(s) you selected as potential major(s)?
+If Undecided, share more about one of your academic passions or interests.
+(150 words or fewer) (Important note: prompt is in the “Academics” tab.)

 Choose to respond to one of the following three prompts in 250 words or less: